joaobalieiro/joaobalieiro/README.md

 - 👋 Hi, I’m @joaobalieiro
 - 👀 I’m interested in physics, programming
-- 🌱 I’m currently learning python, java
+- 🌱 I’m currently learning python, javascript, css and HTML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me joaobalieiro@usp.br